 The two wells in Figure 16 are both in the Cabazon Basin.
-They are both production wells--one for the Mission Springs Water District and the other for the Cabazon Water District.
-Both show severe drops in water surface elevation over the past several years.
+They are both production wells-one for the Mission Springs Water District and the other for the Cabazon Water District.
+Both show severe drops in water surface elevation over the past 15 years.
 The well in Figure 16a shows a drop of nearly 30 feet over the past ten years.
 However there does appear to be some stabilizing of the water level recently.
 It remains to be seen if this will become a trend.
 The well in Figure 16b is changed from previous reports.
 Previously this report depicted the Cabazon Water District's Well Number 1.
 However, this well has become difficult if not impossible to monitor; thus it is replaced with Well Number 2.
 This well shows a drop of approximately 15 feet over the past five years, though the most recent data might indicate some moderation of this drop, or perhaps even a stabilizing of the water level.
 These data, along with previous data from the Cabazon Water District Well Number 1, would seem to indicate that, even though the wells are several miles away from each other, that water levels in the Cabazon Basin are dropping and have been for a number of years.
 This is somewhat surprising, given the decline in extractions from this basin over the past several years.
 This could mean that inflows to the basin have also declined over the same period of time.
 It could mean that any impact of reduced extractions just requires a longer period of time before the impact is seen in wells.
 It certainly means that there are other factors at work in this basin that impact water surface elevations that are beyond the scope of this report.
 This is one reason that the Agency has worked with the United States Geological Survey to extend its model of the Beaumont Basin to the Cabazon Basin.
 The Agency wishes to learn more about the Cabazon Basin and how it reacts to various hydrologic events.
+The basin is an important regional resource as a storage reservoir and the Agency is trying to better understand the detailed workings of the basin.